-NOTE: In those instances where the shipments are staggered and reflected on a single transfer report the 96 hour rule begins when the entire shipment is received.
+NOTE: When shipments are staggered but documented on a single transfer report, the 3 business day rule begins when the entire shipment is received.

-- (3) If emission control (EMCON) or MINIMIZE is in effect, which precludes receipt via the message server, report receipt via email, facsimile or mail. - (4) Failure to submit receipts within 96 hours must be documented in accordance with Article 1005.a.
+(2) If emission control (EMCON) or MINIMIZE precludes receipt via the message server, report receipt via email, facsimile or mail.

+(3) Failure to submit receipts within 3 business days must be documented in accordance with Article 1005.a.